Lakshmi-Priya/RemindMeAt---Android-Reminder-App/README.md

 <br>
 <br>

-The layouts are complete for this app.
-So this is how it looks
+<em>The layouts are complete for this app.
+So this is how it looks</em>

 <br>